 An underlying principle of Gracie Jiu Jitsu is that all techniques should be effective not only for all practitioners but also regardless of rule set and with minimal adaptation.
 The need to be functional in any context encourages the practitioner to focus on the efficient application of the basics.

 Rickson Gracie has dedicated his life to improving the efficiency of those basics.
-While teaching he demonstrates a deep understanding of the principles and concepts behind the techniques such things as base, leverage, connection, and weight distribution.
-The precise application of these principles are often so slight that they are virtually impossible to see and need to be felt to be appreciated.
+While teaching he demonstrates a deep understanding of the principles and concepts behind the techniques, such things as base, leverage, weight distribution and connection.
+The precise application of these principles can often be so slight that it needs to be felt to be appreciated.
 This fits perfectly with his holistic approach to the art.
 Rickson emphasises the importance of remaining relaxed and calm under pressure.
 In this way, the practitioner can be sensitive to the movements of the opponent, to flow with them rather than resist.
 The goal is not to do Jiu Jitsu but to feel Jiu Jitsu.

 At BJJ Leiden we are dedicated to building a solid foundation for each practitioner based around the fundamental techniques and concepts as taught by Rickson Gracie, upon which the student is free to build a personal game that benefits from and utilizes the techniques and tactics of the arts most modern developments.